koheishingai/blog/_posts/2013-07-02-building-a-rails-4.0-app-on-nitrous-io.md

 ### Creating an application on your Nitrous.IO box

 First we'll create a simple blog application.
-If you'd like to use Postgres for your database, you can use the following command to install the postgres gem when rails generates the application's files.
-Otherwise, just exclude '-d postgresql' from the command:
+This creates an app that connects to SQLite.
+If you'd like to use [PostgreSQL](http://help.nitrous.io/postgres) instead, append '-d postgresql' to the following command.

-    $ rails new blog -d postgresql
+    $ rails new blog

 Now, let's switch to the blog directory to continue working on the app: